-Now, let’s get to the English lessons.
+Now, let’s get to the Romanian language lessons!
 Here are the Easter greetings you need to know:

 Happy Easter: Paște fericit!

 If you want to keep things a bit more generic, you could use the traditional Happy Holidays – Sarbatori fericite!